ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 and congestion control.
 QUIC long header packets MUST use this mode.
 QUIC short header packets MAY use this mode.
 This is the default mode for UDP proxying.

-2. Forwarded, in which client <-> target QUIC packets are sent directly over the client <-> proxy UDP socket.
-These packets are only encrypted using the client-target keys, and use the client-target congestion control.
+2. Forwarded, in which client <-> target QUIC packets are sent separately over the client <-> proxy UDP socket, using a special-purpose transform instead of full QUIC encapsulation.
 This mode MUST only be used for QUIC short header packets.

-Forwarded mode is defined as an optimization to reduce CPU processing on clients and proxies, as well as avoiding MTU overhead for packets on the wire.
+Forwarded mode is defined as an optimization to reduce CPU and memory cost to clients and proxies, as well as avoiding MTU overhead for packets on the wire.
 This makes it suitable for deployment situations that otherwise relied on cleartext TCP proxies, which cannot support QUIC and have inferior security and privacy